OmarShawky1/Course-Princeton-Algorithms-DS/README.md

+# What is the course about?

+Simply, about learning various datastructure and algorithms and trying to practically implement the best algorithm for the stated problem in the required assingment of the week.
+For example, you learn sorting and search (insertion sort, shell sort,... mergesort, quicksort)  and you learn the best algorithm for linear datastructures and learn why/when to use each.

+Compared to other available courses out there especially Stanford, MIT & UC Sandiego, This course has an autograder, isn't all about theory and the homework isn't just a regular problem solving question but instead an entire API that makes use of everything you learned in real life problems and practical situations.

+Bottom line is, every week you are required to implement a mini API, that is popular or exciting like picture retargeting, by using the learned DS & algorithm.

 # Percolation

 This is the first Homework; It is about utilizing Union Find Algorithm & Weighted Quick Find in specific.
 We use the algorithm to calculate numerically the probability *p* that can make a system percolate (any top cell connected to any bottom cell); We are required to proof the claim that $p\approx 0.5931$ and the homework does exactly that.
 The percolation symbolisis a lot of real world applications such as insulating material in a conducting material (or vise versa) or finding a connection between two persons in a large social network and so on.